-Christopher Lubienski is a professor of education policy, and Director of the Forum on the Future of Public Education at the University of Illinois, where he studies education reform and the political economy of education.
+Christopher Lubienski is a professor of education policy at Indiana University.
 His research focuses on the intersections of public and private interests in education in areas such as school choice, charter schools, voucher programs, and home-schooling, as well as in education policymaking.
 He was a post-doctoral Fellow with the National Academy of Education, and with the Advanced Studies Fellowship program at Brown University.
 More recently, he was named a Fulbright Senior Scholar for New Zealand, where he studies school policies and student enrollment patterns.
 His current research is on the equity effects of schools’ organizational behavior in “local education markets," and policymakers' use of research evidence.

 Email Christopher Lubienski at email@example.com.